 In July 2021, the Sponsor issued an unsecured promissory note to the Company (the "Promissory Note"), pursuant to which the Company may borrow up to an aggregate principal amount of \$300,000.
 The Promissory Note is non-interest bearing and payable on the earlier of March 31, 2022 or the consummation of the IPO.
 As of December 31, 2021, the Company repaid the Sponsor \$228,080 for borrowings under the Promissory Note.
-As such, as of March 31, 2022 and December 31, 2021, there were no amounts outstanding under the Promissory Note.
+As such, as of June 30, 2022 and December 31, 2021, there were no amounts outstanding under the Promissory Note.
+The Company is not able to borrow additional amounts under the Promissory Note.